 They do research and consult other experts

-There have been many advances in technology which help the translator.
-Even so, it is not always possible to turn out polished translations of long, complicated texts within twenty-four hours.
+There have been many advances in technology that help the translator.
+Even so, it isn’t always possible to turn out polished translations of long, complicated texts within twenty-four hours.
 The expert translator will look at a text and discuss the client’s requirements with them before establishing a realistic deadline.
 For example, a 500-word marketing text will probably take longer to translate than product instructions of a similar length.
-This is because marketing texts often use slogans and cultural references which cannot be translated literally.
+This is because marketing texts often use slogans and cultural references which can’t be translated literally.
 The translator has to consider how to convey the original message to readers in the target country.
 Therefore, a 500-word marketing text might take two to three days to translate, while a technical text of the same length which requires less creative thinking might only take a day.

 Many translators claim to understand their specialist fields.
 However, becoming an expert takes time and practice.